TammyWho/CTF-Writeups/OverTheWire/Bandit/Level-4/Solution.md

 ### 🎯 Finding the Flag

-This was an interesting level as it had levels.
+This was an interesting level as it had layers.
 But the main theme was the `file` command

 - So the first command `ls` as always and we see a directory named *"inhere"*